niblit/the_chess_project/README.md

     > Location: ```logic/src/components/team.rs```<br>

-    Using an enum, containing black and white colors, this will be used for piece representation as well as keeping track of the player's turn.
+    Using an enum containing black and white colors, this will be used for piece representation as well as keeping track of the player's turn.

 - Piece type